andrew/ultimate-awesome/README.md

 - [go-free-tutorials](https://github.com/labex-labs/go-free-tutorials) - Practice Golang Free Tutorials | This repo collects 23 of free tutorials for Golang.
 Golang is a modern, efficient programming language.
 This Skill Tree presents a systematic approach to learning Go.
 Ideal for programmers looking to explore concurrent and systems programming, it offers a structur.
 - [java-free-tutorials](https://github.com/labex-labs/java-free-tutorials) - Practice Java Free Tutorials | This repo collects 7 of free tutorials for Java.
 Java is a versatile, object-oriented programming language.
 This Skill Tree provides a comprehensive learning path for mastering Java.
 Perfect for beginners, it offers a structured roadmap to understand OOP concepts, J.
 - [javascript-free-tutorials](https://github.com/labex-labs/javascript-free-tutorials) - Practice JavaScript Free Tutorials | This repo collects 60 of free tutorials for JavaScript.
 JavaScript is the programming language of the web.
 This Skill Tree presents a systematic approach to learning JavaScript.
 Designed for web development beginners, it provides a clear roadmap to understand .
+- [kali-free-tutorials](https://github.com/labex-labs/kali-free-tutorials) - Practice Kali Linux Free Tutorials | This repo collects 51 of free tutorials for Kali Linux.
+Kali is a specialized Linux distribution designed for security researchers and penetration testers.
+This Skill Tree offers a comprehensive learning path for mastering Kali Linux.
+It’s perfect for beginner.
 - [matplotlib-free-tutorials](https://github.com/labex-labs/matplotlib-free-tutorials) - Practice Matplotlib Free Tutorials | This repo collects 503 of free tutorials for Matplotlib.
 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 This Skill Tree offers a structured learning path for mastering data visualization with Matp.
 - [opencv-free-tutorials](https://github.com/labex-labs/opencv-free-tutorials) - Practice OpenCV Free Tutorials | This repo collects 5 of free tutorials for OpenCV.
 OpenCV is a leading library for computer vision and image processing.
 This Skill Tree offers a comprehensive learning path for mastering OpenCV.
 Ideal for beginners in computer vision, it provides a structured roa.
 - [pandas-free-tutorials](https://github.com/labex-labs/pandas-free-tutorials) - Practice Pandas Free Tutorials | This repo collects 92 of free tutorials for Pandas.
 Pandas is essential for data manipulation and analysis in Python.
 This Skill Tree provides a comprehensive learning path for mastering Pandas.
 Ideal for data science beginners, it offers a clear roadmap to unders.